bespinian/blog/content/posts/run-a-cicd-server-on-cloud-foundry.md

 ## Create Your Admin User

 Now that our app is running in the cloud, we just have one problem left: We cannot access it...
 With Strider, you usually use its CLI to create a first admin user.
 Unfortunately, though, it is not easy for us to access said command line interface from within the app container.
-So we will insert our admin user directly into the database using the Swisscom [Service Connector](http://docs.developer.swisscom.com/service-connector/index.html) plugin.
+So, we will insert our admin user directly into the database using the Swisscom [Service Connector](http://docs.developer.swisscom.com/service-connector/index.html) plugin.
 Visit the link and follow the instructions to install it.

 To connect to your MongoDB and insert the admin user, we'll need to create a set of credentials to manually connect to the database first.
 To do so, type